 Small shift in perspective = massive shift in experience and results.

 Or how about the police officer who had the “miserable” job of directing traffic all day?
 What if he made his job into some stupid-looking hilarious dance?
 That’s exactly what one dancing traffic cop did.
 Plenty more followed.
 This stuff isn’t difficult.
 It just takes creativity.

 Making Good of Today Does Not Mean Sacrificing Passion Tomorrow.

 Let’s be clear.
-The above is not an excuse to stay in a job you hate.
+This is not about creating an excuse to stay in a job you hate.
 None of us deserves that.
 It’s simply a short-term solution to a problem that millions of people face.

 You are still on the hook for finding your most meaningful work.
 It’s out there.
-But remember, there’ll never be a perfect time to make the jump.
+But remember, there will never be a perfect time to make the jump.
 Wait as little as possible.

 In the meantime, start by understanding how you can put your dent in the world.
 The more you understand that, the more likely you are to do something about it.
 Our Live Off Your Passion Guided-Discovery course and community might be a good place to start.

 Work your plan.
 Make your current role part of it, and suddenly your meaningless keyboard bashing will have a little purpose to it.
 That’s a start.